-- 111. [Some members of the Working Party asked Latvia to compare its existing regime with the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
+- 111. Some members of the Working Party asked Latvia to compare its existing regime with the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS).
 Specific questions addressed the time schedule for the full implementation of the TRIPS Agreement, the enforcement of intellectual property rights, the protection of copyright and the acceptance of the Berne Convention (1971) and the Rome Convention. - 112.
 The representative of Latvia said that Latvia had been working to install a new legal system in the area of intellectual property protection since 1991.
 The number of national experts on the subject was limited and Latvia also lacked experience with certain aspects of intellectual property such as geographical indications, undisclosed information, and provisional and border measures.
-He noted that, as stated in document WT/ACC/LVA/8 (pp. 39-40), existing legislation was in conformity with the WTO Agreement on TRIPS with the exception of the protection of geographical indications and layout-designs (topographies) of integrated circuits and Part III, sections 3 and 4 of the TRIPS Agreement (provisional and border measures).
+He noted that existing legislation was in conformity with the WTO Agreement on TRIPS with the exception of the protection of geographical indications and Part III, section 4 of the TRIPS Agreement (border measures).
+The new legislation regarding the protection of geographical indications had been accepted by the Government and submitted for adoption to the Saeima, and the new legislation regarding border measures (Part III, section 4 of the TRIPS Agreement) had been submitted to the Government for approval in July 1998.
 An overview of Latvia's intellectual property legislation and an ongoing revision programme was provided to the Working Party, and is reproduced in Table 7.

-Table 7: Status of Legislation On Intellectual Property in Latvia (May 1998)
+Table 7: Status of Legislation On Intellectual Property in Latvia (August 1998)

-TRIPS Agreement Laws and other legal provisions addressing and covering the subject matters Draft legislation relating to requirements of the TRIPS Agreement not fully met by existing legislation Part II, Section 1 Copyright Law of 11 May 1993 Law on Amendments of the Latvian Criminal Code of 6 October 1955 Cabinet of Ministers Regulation on Distribution (Reproduction) and Public Performance of Cinematographic Works (1996) requirements ensured Part II, Section 2 Trademark Law of 9 March 1993 Effective - full compliance with WTO TRIPS requirements ensured Part II, Section 3 Draft Law on Amendments to the Law on Competition, Section V Unfair Competition A new draft Trademark Law including provisions on protection of geographical indications has been submitted for consideration to the competent Latvian authorities (expected adoption by the Saeima in 1998) Part II, Section 4 Law on Industrial Design Protection of 4 May 1993 Effective - full compliance with WTO TRIPS requirements ensured Part II, Section 5 Patent Law of 2 March 1993 as amended on 30 March 1995 Effective - full compliance with WTO TRIPS requirements ensured Part II, Section 6 Law on Protection of Topographies of Semiconductor Products of 31 March 1998 Effective - full compliance with WTO TRIPS requirements ensured Part II, Section 7 Law on Competition (Section V 'Unfair Competition', Art.
-22) of 18 June 1997 (in effect as of 1 January 1998) Civil Code Part II, Section 8 Provisions of the Patent Law, Trademark Law, Law on Industrial Design Protection Effective - full compliance with WTO TRIPS requirements ensured
+TRIPS Agreement Laws and other legal provisions addressing and Effective and draft legislation covering the subject matters relating to requirements of the TRIPS Agreement Part II, Section 1 Copyright Law of 11 May 1993 Law on Amendments of the Latvian Criminal Code of 6 October 1955 Cabinet of Ministers Regulation on Distribution (Reproduction) and Public Performance of Cinematographic Works (1996) ensured Part II, Section 2 Trademark Law of 9 March 1993 Effective - full compliance with WTO TRIPS requirements ensured Draft Law on Trademarks and Geographical Indications adopted by the Government in August 1998 and submitted to the Saeima (adoption expected by October 1998) Part II, Section 3 Draft Law on Amendments to the Law on Competition, Section V Unfair Competition A new draft Law on Trademarks and Geographical Indications including provisions on protection of geographical indications adopted by the Government in August 1998 and submitted to the Saeima (expected adoption by the Saeima in October 1998) Part II, Section 4 Law on Industrial Design Protection of 4 May 1993 Effective - full compliance with WTO TRIPS requirements ensured Part II, Section 5 Patent Law of 2 March 1993 as amended on 30 March 1995 Effective - full compliance with WTO TRIPS requirements ensured Part II, Section 6 Law on Protection of Topographies of Semiconductor Products of 31 March 1998 Effective - full compliance with WTO TRIPS requirements ensured Part II, Section 7 Law on Competition (Section V 'Unfair Competition', Art.
+22) of 18 June 1997 (in effect as of 1 January 1998) Civil Code Draft Commercial Law (approved by the Government, expected adoption in the Saeima by November 1998) Draft Law on Publicity of State and Local Government's Information and draft Law on Personal Data Protection (approved by the Government, expected adoption in the Saeima by October 1998) Part II, Section 8 Provisions of the Patent Law, Trademark Law, Law on Industrial Design Protection